TheNoswad/sc-wiki/Recipaedia/Terrain/Terrain.md

 # [Limestone](/Recipaedia/Terrain/Limestone)
 ![Limestone-0.png](/blocks-24/Limestone-0.png)
+Limestone is a brittle whitish stone occasionally found near the surface close to water bodies.
+It can be easily quarried with a pickaxe, and because of its brittleness even with bare hands.
+It can be used for making pigments and marble.

 # [Granite](/Recipaedia/Terrain/Granite)
 ![Granite-0.png](/blocks-24/Granite-0.png)
+Limestone is a brittle whitish stone occasionally found near the surface close to water bodies.
+It can be easily quarried with a pickaxe, and because of its brittleness even with bare hands.
+It can be used for making pigments and marble.

 # [Basalt](/Recipaedia/Terrain/Basalt)
 ![Basalt-0.png](/blocks-24/Basalt-0.png)
+Basalt is a very tough dark stone of volcanic origin.
+To mine it effectively it's best to use a strong pickaxe.
+Basalt is tougher than granite, and forms the majority of deep underground world.
+Occasionally has pools of magma embedded in it, so be careful when tunnelling.
+Veins of sulphur and iron ore might sometimes be found when you are deep enough.
+Even more rarely, you will find the elusive diamond shining brightly from between the rocks.
+Can be painted.

 # [Sandstone](/Recipaedia/Terrain/Sandstone)
 ![Sandstone-0.png](/blocks-24/Sandstone-0.png)
+A brittle yellow stone often found under dry, sandy areas.
+It can be easily quarried with a pickaxe, and because of its brittleness even with bare hands.
+It may contain saltpeter, which is found in shallow, flat veins in places where in the ancient times birds nested and covered the ground with their nitrogen rich droppings.
+Can be painted.

 # [Gravel](/Recipaedia/Terrain/Gravel)
 ![Gravel-0.png](/blocks-24/Gravel-0.png)
+Gravel is an aggregate of fine stones.
+Caches of gravel are often found underground, and it sometimes covers beaches.
+It is then known under the name of shingle.
+Gravel is a loose material that will collapse when tunnelled under, and may easily bury the unwary, so be careful.
+It is the best source of rocks for throwing.

 # [Clay](/Recipaedia/Terrain/Moist_Soil)
 ![Clay-0.png](/blocks-24/Clay-0.png)
+Clay is a heavy, densely packed soil made of very small grains.
+From time immemorial it was known that by firing it in a furnace one can obtain bricks, which are the most versatile building material.
+Clay is often found on the bottoms of shallow lakes.
+Can be painted.

 # [Sand](/Recipaedia/Terrain/Sand)
 ![Sand-0.png](/blocks-24/Sand-0.png)
+Clay is a heavy, densely packed soil made of very small grains.
+From time immemorial it was known that by firing it in a furnace one can obtain bricks, which are the most versatile building material.
+Clay is often found on the bottoms of shallow lakes.
+Can be painted.

 # [Grass](/Recipaedia/Terrain/Grass)
 ![Grass-0.png](/blocks-24/Grass-0.png)
+Grass grows on dirt blocks when there is enough sunlight available.
+When conditions are right, various flowers, tall grass blades and vegetables will grow on it.
+Grass is easily destroyed by covering it with something heavy and takes a long time to regrow.

 # [Snow](/Recipaedia/Terrain/Snow)
 ![Snow-0.png](/blocks-24/Snow-0.png)
+A form of frozen water, covers ground in cold biomes.
+During cold weather, it may fall from the sky as snowfall and cover any area exposed directly to the sky.

 # [Ice](/Recipaedia/Terrain/Ice)
 ![Ice-0.png](/blocks-24/Ice-0.png)
+A form of frozen water, covers ground in cold biomes.
+During cold weather, it may fall from the sky as snowfall and cover any area exposed directly to the sky.

 # [Stone](/Recipaedia/Terrain/Stone)
 ![Rock-0.png](/blocks-24/Rock-0.png)
+A stone can be a formidable weapon in the hands of a skilled thrower.
+They are plentiful and easy to obtain.
+The best stones are found by digging in gravel blocks.